 Principle #6: Your Business Has To Be Scalable

 Every business owner needs to learn the “art of duplication” if growth is a goal.
 Growing a business properly requires constant evaluation and change.
 More growth means more demands on your business model.
-Once a business begins to growth it’s growth will test the foundation of the business, to see if it is able to withstand the pressures and demands of the industry.
+Once a business begins to grow its growth will test the foundation of the business, to see if it is able to withstand the pressures and demands of the industry.
+I’m not knocking “soloprenuers”, but that is a dangerous and detrimental business model and should only be utilized in the beginning stages of a business.
 Here’s the BLUNT TRUTH.
-Clients are paying money expecting the business to respond to new client inquiries as well as manage clients under contract.
+Clients are paying money and expecting the business to respond to new client inquiries as well as manage clients under contract.
 What happens if a business goes from 2 clients a month to 200 clients a month?
 What happens if someone wants to take a day off?
 Can that business handle more growth based on how it’s operating currently?
-These are questions that must be thought about carefully and answers provided.
+These are questions that must be thought about carefully with consideration and thoughtful execution.
 If the business can’t function without the owner at the helm, this is a signifier for the business owner to sit down and reevaluate things before a serious problem happens.

 Principle #7: The Only Intelligence That Matters Is Emotional Intelligence